 “This is Isabel,” said Kuya Florante while rubbing the neck of the biggest giraffe of the lot.
 The others, he introduced as Miller, Terrence, and Mylene.
 “We usually name them after their sponsors,” he answered when asked how they come up with the names.

 Feeding the giraffe is allowed here.
 Our group tried it.
-I tried it too, thinking that there was nothing wrong with it since giraffes are not endangered or threatened.
+I tried it too, thinking that there was nothing wrong with it.
 But now that I’m writing about it and after reading about the behavior of these animals and their relationship with the human inhabitants of Calauit, I figured I probably did a bad thing.
 Maybe it would be best for them to not be get used to humans and for tourists to minimize impact.
 Maybe feeding them isn’t a good idea after all.
 The park may be big enough for these animals but it has faced one problem after another through the years.

 Calauit Safari Park covers almost 3800 hectares.
 Formerly known as Calauit Game Preserve and Wildlife Sanctuary, the park was established on August 21, 1976 by Presidential Proclamation 1578 issued by President Ferdinand Marcos.